DanielJohnston/techtest-database/README.md

 > Write a program that runs a server that is accessible on http://localhost:4000/.
 When your server receives a request on http://localhost:4000/set?somekey=somevalue it should store the passed key and value in memory.
 When it receives a request on http://localhost:4000/get?key=somekey it should return the value stored at somekey.
 Store the data in memory, not in a database, but bear in mind that you will later need to add a database to this code.

+## Installation

+* Download this repo to a machine with a working Ruby install.
+I've verified the software works with Windows Subsytem for Linux (i.e. Ubuntu), and it should work on macOS.
+* Install the bundle gem if necessary, then run `bundle` to install the appropriate gems.
+If you don't want test infrastructure, use `--without test development`
+* Run `rspec` in the project root to run the Capybara and RSpec tests which confirm everything is working
+* Run `ruby app.rb` in the project root to start the server on http://localhost:4000/.
+Running `rackup` starts a generic server with the wrong port, so don't do that

 ## Technologies